Scoby Power Plant and Dam: Proposed dam lowering

 Concerns over the dam's structural integrity and the desire to remove a barrier to stream-running steelhead has led to a proposal to lower the currently-38 ft Scoby Dam by about 30 ft.
 The $6.6 million (USD) proposal was put forth by the U.S. Army Corps of Engineers in 2014, and if approved the work could happen within three years of the proposal's passage.

 In addition to lowering the dam, a 15 ft fish ladder would also be installed to allow migratory fish to access an additional 44 mi of Cattaraugus Creek and its tributaries above the dam.
 By allowing steelhead access beyond the dam, anglers would be able to seek these fish by utilizing an additional 34 mi of public stream access.
 Currently, only 4 mi of the stream below the dam is publicly accessible for fishing.

 Appropriate habitats for steelhead spawning exist above the dam, and its removal could allow for steelhead populations to become more self-sustaining.
 Currently, the steelhead fishery is maintained primarily through annual stocking of fish, however up to 25% of the creek's steelhead may be the result of natural reproduction.

 Critics of the project have raised concerns about impacts on resident brown and rainbow trout populations above the dam, and the possibility of introducing invasive species such as the sea lamprey into stretches of the creek currently free of such organisms.
 The USACE proposal includes barriers that are intended to restrict the movement of sea lamprey beyond the dam.
+As of 2024 no progress has been made in the dam remains fully intact.